By Stephen Ryan – Publisher of Mystic Post

 New house, new car, expensive vacations, the race was on to live a life that the world promised me would deliver peace and happiness.
 After awhile I settled into the life of a relatively happy agnostic.
 Now and then I would contemplate spirituality.
 I would pick up the bible and skim through the gospels only reading the words of Jesus – I dismissed the rest – the Bible, outside of the words of Jesus, always seemed to take me back to institutionalized religion, a place that did not offer the peace my heart was unconsciously looking for.
 I was looking for miracles and uplifting words, not rules and demands.
 My search for spiritual meaning in my life never really disappeared – it just sort of simmered on a stove top burner for a long time.

 As my kids got older and more independent, I began to meet with a close group of friends, Washington D.C. lawyers, mostly, and we would gather at the regularly for beer, French fries, and lots of talk.
 We would talk politics, sports, sailboat racing and sometimes religion.
 One of my friends is a Palestinian American who went to the University of Virginia and got his law degree at The College of William & Mary.
-He was our designated spiritual advisor.
-He had recently completed a lifelong dream of writing a book titled “What it all Mean” which explores his personal encounter with God.
+He was our designated spiritual advisor. .

 My other friend was more of the activist agnostic who found very little value in organized religion.
 My friend was not the atheist that Christopher Hitchens was, but certainly, he agreed with most everything Hitchens had to say about the Catholic Church.